atsamd-rs/atsamd/README.md

 * [`atsamd21g18a`](https://atsamd-rs.github.io/atsamd/atsamd21g18a/atsamd21g18a/) is an
   auto-generated crate providing access to the peripherals specified for this device by its SVD file.
-This is the MCU used in the Metro M0, Feather M0 and Circuit Playground express boards from Adafruit.
+This is the MCU used in the Metro M0, Feather M0, Circuit Playground express boards from Adafruit and the SODAQ ONE board from SODAQ.
 * [`atsamd21e18a`](https://atsamd-rs.github.io/atsamd/atsamd21e18a/atsamd21e18a/) is an
   auto-generated crate providing access to the peripherals specified for this device by its SVD file.
 This is the MCU used in the Trinket M0